 Ceramic sculpture was becoming a “serious” art form as I was coming of age as an artist, and the “Funk” clay artists could be seen nearby at the Candy Store Gallery in the town of Folsom.
-In college, I worked in the very stimulating and infamous art environment of TB9 at UC Davis, with great working artists around to inspire and challenge such as Robert Arneson, Manuel Neri, Wayne Theibaud.
+In college, I first studied ceramics with Ruth Rippon at CSU Sacramento, who was an inspiring artist and mentor.
+I completed my graduate work in the very stimulating and infamous art environment of TB9 at UC Davis, with great working artists around to inspire and challenge such as Robert Arneson, Manuel Neri, Wayne Theibaud.

 My passion was for figure drawing and working with clay.
 Eventually, clay became the medium I found to be best suited to expressing my ideas.
 It has the malleable expressive qualities of drawing, yet I could build life-size figures that entered your space and confronted you with their presence.
 Eventually I found that clay translated well into bronze, which enabled my work to become outdoor public sculpture.